VictoriaBrown/AllAboutTypeScript/HandsOn-2/README.md

 Class The Person interface was properly implemented in a class.
 Generic The generic function was implemented properly and sorts arrays of all types.
-Decorator Successfully create and implemented the specified decorator to format dates.